Venomous and Dangerous!

 Habitat: In moist forests, grasslands, or brushy areas near marshes, ponds, streams, ditches, and rice patties.

-Contribution to the ecosystem: The Red-necked Keelback helps control fish and frog populations.
+Place in the ecosystem: The Red-necked Keelback eats fish and frogs.
 The juveniles are eaten by larger snakes, large fish, and birds.

 Danger to humans: This snake is not aggressive, but will bit if handled or provoked and can cause adverse affects in humans if it is able to work in its venom.
 These affects may include headache, nausea, vomiting, and severe renal failure (due to procoagulants).